jamieguinan/cti/README.md

  * as a return value from functions that failed to produce a result, and
  * for comparison via the function `String_is_none()`

 The advantage over using `NULL` is that it points to an existing fixed `String` structure, so code that mistakenly accesses an "unset" string or fails to adequately check return values will see `"unset_string_or_empty_result"` instead of segfaulting.
-I don't pretend to write perfect code, and once in a while that `"unset_..."` string pops up, and it makes it much easier to go back and figure out where I went wrong.
+Once in a while that `"unset_..."` string pops up, and it makes it much easier to go back and figure out where I went wrong.
+I think this is similar to [NSULL](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSNull_Class/index.html#//apple_ref/occ/cl/NSNull) in Apple's Objective-C libraries.

-This is similar in some ways to [NSULL](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSNull_Class/index.html#//apple_ref/occ/cl/NSNull) in Apple's Objective-C libraries.
-It provides a singleton object that can be assigned, and compared against.
-In my case, it protects me from segfaults in my code, and in Apple's case, it can be used in instances where `NULL` or `nil` is not allowed.

 <del>Since this is C and not C++, there is no `auto_ptr` and no garbage collection.
 I keep my code close to the left margin (minimal levels of conditionals and loops), and I'm not averse to using `goto` to jump to the end of the function, where you may find `String_clear()` calls for each of the local `String *` variables in said function.</del>